bstaley/cg-site/README.md

 # cg-site

 This is the primary code for my website.
-He we will be able to share this code base.
+Here we will be able to share this code base.